 This integrated spectrum, uniquely available in SES, also allows for comprehensive consideration of socio-economic and policy issues that would otherwise not be possible in more traditional environmental science programs.

 In addition to our unique research capabilities, the SES is committed to providing learner centered environmental science study for undergraduate and graduate students – one that is second to none in North America.

 While the SES comprises a critical mass of 40 faculty, 150 graduate students and approximately 50 postdocs, technicians and staff members, we are only part of the University of Guelph's extraordinary strength in environmental sciences.

-Other faculty, students and staff involved in environmental sciences research and education can be found in the Schools of Engineering; and Environmental Design and Rural Development; as well as the Departments of: Integrative Biology; Geography; Economics; Food, Agriculture and Resource Economics; Business and many others.
+Other faculty, students and staff involved in environmental sciences research and education can be found in the Schools of Engineering; and Environmental Design and Rural Development; as well as the Departments of: Integrative Biology; Geography; Food, Agriculture and Resource Economics; Business and Economics and many others.